SumanthReddyA/snake-game/README.md

 # Snake Game

-A simple Snake game built with Python and Pygame.
+A simple Snake game built with Python and Pygame, leveraging modern tools like auto-code agents and LLMs to enhance productivity and learning.

 ## Features